techniklman/beautiful-jekyll/_posts/2018-06-04-Sign-git-commits-with-SourceTree-.md

 ## Configure SourceTree to Sign all requests

-Set git to sign all commits by the following command.
+Set git to sign all commits with the following command:

 `git config commit.gpgsign true`